sensu/sensu-docs/content/sensu-go/6.5/api/streaming.md

 ---
-title: "TCP stream handlers API"
+title: "Streaing API"
-linkTitle: "TCP Stream Handlers API"
+linkTitle: "Streaming API"
-description: "The Sensu TCP stream handlers API provides HTTP access to TCP stream handler data.
-This reference includes examples for returning lists of TCP stream handlers, creating a TCP stream handler, and more.
+description: "The Sensu streaming API provides HTTP access to data for Sensu's streaming handlers.
+This reference includes examples for returning lists of streaming handlers, creating a streaming handler, and more.
 Read on for the full reference."
-api_title: "TCP stream handlers API"
+api_title: "Streaming API"
 type: "api"
 version: "6.5"
 product: "Sensu Go"